Chief Joseph Brant National Gallery of Canada

 Lithograph based on an original portrait by Charles Bird King 1838.
 Wikimedia

-After the War of 1812, John Grant became involved with land rights work for the Mohawks.
+After the War of 1812, John Brant became involved with land rights work for the Mohawks.
 His work culminated in 1821 when Brant and his brother-in-law, William Johnson Kerr, successfully campaigned for land rights (Haldimand Proclamation) for the Grand River Mohawk and other Six Nations.

 This tract of land, known as the Haldimand Grant or Haldimand Tract, extended for 10 kilometres on both sides of the Grand River, from its source to Lake Erie.
 Throughout the late 1700s and 1800s, the Crown and Haudenosaunee disputed rights to the land title.
 Negotiations about title to the Haldimand Tract continue between the Canadian government and the Six Nations Confederacy.